ljazzy51/jaczko_web_dev/In_Class_Notes/10_16_notes.md

     - You must return the value of the variable
 - Undefined means doesnt exist and null means empty
 - Once JS throws an error the code stops running there and doesnt conrtinue throughout the code
+- == checks for the validity of the statement and === checks for the validity as well as the type
+    - isOn = "true";
+        - checks for the resemblance of the word
+    - isOn == true;
+        - checks that it it either equals true as a boolean or true as a string
+    - isOn === true;
+        - checks that it is a boolean And it is true